csvmonitor/python/README.md

 # Python Client for CSVMonitor.com
-This is a think wrapper around the Python `requests` module to trigger HTTP beacons on the [csvmonitor.com](https://csvmonitor.com) Software as a Service (SaaS) site.
+This is a thin wrapper around the Python `requests` module to trigger HTTP beacons on the [csvmonitor.com](https://csvmonitor.com) Software as a Service (SaaS) site.
 To use it in your project, install the csvmonitor module using pip:
 ```
 python -m pip install csvmonitor
 ```